 On to tags and branching then.
-Tags allow us to give a more human friendly name to a specific revision of our folders/files.
+Tags allow us to give a more human-friendly name to a specific revision of our folders/files.
 Branching gives us the capability to create a copy of the folders/files in our repository and have a different copy to work on – without fear of corrupting our main copy.

 As you’ve probably already grasped every time you commit a changed file to the repository SVN gives the repository a new, incremented by 1, revision number.
-In a reasonable sized project, over a year or two, it’s not long before those revision numbers get into the thousands or even tens of thousands.
+In a reasonably sized project, over a year or two, it’s not long before those revision numbers get into the thousands or even tens of thousands.
 So you’re likely to get to the point where you have a stable set of files that you know are in good shape and the SVN revision number might be r2343.
 Not easy to remember.
 So we can use SVN’s tagging feature and tag that same revision with the tag v1.2 Far easier to remember and in line with the version number we could be using when we release our software.

 Branching is one of the core features in SVN that allows us to work on a different instance of the files the files that are contained in the repository.
-Say you have a set of files in your repository that are working perfectly.
+Say you have a set of files in your repository that is working perfectly.
 They’ve been released into a production environment and nobody wants to risk changing anything just in case you break something.

-Along comes your end user who says wouldn’t it be great if we could add some functionality to support X, Y and Z. You and your team think pulling together a prototype version for this functionality would be a great idea.
-Your team want to work together and collaborate on this so you want to continue using SVN for this new work.
-However, you don’t want to contaminate your existing repository (with all the working code) with new prototype code that won’t work for some time.
+Along comes your end user who says wouldn’t it be great if we could add some functionality to support X, Y, and Z. You and your team think pulling together a prototype version for this functionality would be a great idea.
+Your team wants to work together and collaborate on this so you want to continue using SVN for this new work.
+However, you don’t want to contaminate your existing repository (with all the working code) with a new prototype code that won’t work for some time.

 What you need is a new copy of the files in your repository that you can make changes to without affecting the existing repository.
 Thinking ahead though you will want, at some point in the future, to combine this new prototype code with your existing working code.